Now taking bookings

 Q: How long do you usually play for?

-A: Typically 90-120 mins in total is recommended, and is usually enough to cover ceremony/drinks reception although I can cover up to 3hrs if necessary.
+A: Typically 90-120 mins in total is recommended, and is usually enough to cover ceremony/drinks reception although I can cover up to 3hrs with appropriate breaks if absolutely necessary.

 Q: Do you need mains power?

 A: No - I work entirely on (rechargeable) batteries.
 It's always nice to play outside if the weather allows!

 NB Some venues are restricted by a live music license/amplified music restrictions/PAT - however because I don't use mains power this should not be a problem.
 If in doubt, refer the venue directly to me.

 Q: Will be you be wearing a suit?

 A: Yes I will be smartly presented in suitable wedding attire (waistcoat in summer) unless otherwise agreed beforehand.

 Q: What are your favourite songs to play?

 A: Definitely the film themes - such as Indiana Jones, Top Gun and Jurassic Park, Take 5 is always a hit and I do enjoy the comedy factor of Taylor Swift and George Michael.
 Bowie, Beach Boys, Red Hot Chili Peppers, Rolling Stones and Pink Floyd are all pillars of my personal collection so it's good to bring some of those influences in when the situation allows.

 Q: How would you describe your style and why is it unique?

 A: Perhaps best described as classical/blues crossover, I am not from a classical background nor am I 'classically trained'.
-I played in various rock and funk bands until developing my 'hybrid' contemporary classical style 7-8 years ago.
+I played in various rock and funk bands until developing a kind of 'pseudo' contemporary classical style over several years.
 What sets me apart from other performers in my category is that I incorporate a lot of live improvisation into my performance and am able to adapt each piece according to the circumstances.
 Classical fingerstyle with jazz-blues soloing makes for a unique combination, and I do like to add an element of subtle humour with some surprise song choices 😉

 Q: What songs do you recommend for ceremonies?